keystonejs/keystone-classic/docs/documentation/Configuration/Server-Options.md

 # Authentificate via Ldap

-Keystonejs allows you to bind to an ldap server:
+Keystonejs allows you to bind to an ldap server using `ldapauth-fork`.
+After someone logged in successfully the Account will be created in `user model`.

 <h4 data-primitive-type="Boolean"><code>ldap enable</code></h4>

 Enables or disables the ldap binding.
-Example `true`
+When this is set to `true`, all sign in requests are using the ldap bind

 <h4 data-primitive-type="String"><code>ldap url</code></h4>